OfficersPresident: Karen R. Hitchcock

 - Management Information Systems one of the nation's top 10 (Computerworld)

-Location: Located in the state capital, the University is within minutes of the State Legislature, the courts, and headquarters for all service agencies of the largest state government in the nation.
-The city itself has been undergoing a rapid redevelopment in recent years and its centerpiece is the Nelson A. Rockefeller Empire State Plaza, a governmental center which includes the New York State Museum and Library and major performing arts and convention facilities.
-Albany County has also opened a 15,000-seat arena for entertainment and sports events.
+Location: Located in the state capital, UAlbany is within minutes of the State Legislature, the courts, and headquarters for all service agencies of the largest state government in the nation.
+The city itself is a vibrant center for culture and entertainment.
+Its centerpiece is the Nelson A. Rockefeller Empire State Plaza, a governmental center that includes the New York State Museum and Library and major performing arts and convention facilities.
+Albany is also home to the Pepsi Arena, a 15,000-seat venue for major entertainment and sporting events.

-The Capital District (Albany, Schenectady, and Troy) with a population of 750,000, is near Saratoga, the Berkshires, the Catskills, and the Adirondack Mountains, areas noted for recreational and cultural opportunities.
+The Capital Region (Albany, Schenectady, and Troy), with a population of 750,000, is near Saratoga, the Berkshires, the Catskills, and the Adirondack Mountains, areas famed for recreational and cultural opportunities.

 Unless otherwise noted, the information provided in this bulletin should be utilized in the following manner: